bojanpe/denis/README.md

-# site in progress.
-# link to current version is added.
+# Link to current version is added.